 Settlement arising out of reckless conduct of a drunk driver.
 “Truck Driver” was operating a pickup truck at excessive speeds while under the influence of alcohol.
 He sped up in an attempt to get through an intersection before a red light and smashed into the car driven by John and Jane Doe, an elderly couple, killing them both.
 Truck Driver had a long history of driving violations and minimum insurance coverage.
 However, he was driving a vehicle purchased by his employer, who was well aware of his reckless driving history.
 Though he was not working at the time of the accident, the employer was forced to contribute to the settlement due to its negligence in hiring and employing Truck Driver and giving him a vehicle to use, despite his driving record.

 Smith v.
 Motorists Insurance Company

 A $609,000 jury verdict in an underinsured motorist claim that was affirmed on appeal.
 The plaintiff, a manager of the service station, was pinned between the frame and bed of a dump truck at the garage for service when the bed closed on her as she began repairs.
 The tortfeasor, the owner of the truck, failed to advise the plaintiff of the need to prop the bed up when doing repairs.

 Allen County | $600,000 Settlement

-Pre-suit settlement for $600,000 total; $200,000 from tortfeasor and $400,000 from the underinsured motorist insurance company.
+Pre-suit settlement for $600,000 in total; $200,000 from the tortfeasor and $400,000 from the underinsured motorist insurance company.
 Bud and Goldie Garwood suffered severe injuries after the defendant backed out of a private drive directly into their path.
 While trying to avoid the collision, the Garwoods’ vehicle lost control and struck an embankment at a high rate of speed.

 Hilderbrand v.
 Dilgard